fistfulofhummus/Demolitron_C2/README.md

  - [ ] Install Script that satisfies most of the dependencies automatically
  - [ ] Encrypt the tcp connections
  - [ ] Better error handling
+ - [x] Load and execute shellcode
- - [x] Shellcode Loading & Injection Techniques
+ - [x] Inject Shellcode via Process Hollowing
  - [ ] Upload/Download
  - [ ] Persistence
  - [ ] Keylogging
+ - [ ] RickRoll

 ## Notes:
 The project is under "active" development.
 I am just a monkey with a keyboard.
 I am working on this when I have the time and learning as I go.
-The first time you build an implant could take some time while go fetches any required packages and dependancies.
-There is also a theoretical hardlimit to how many agents you can have deployed since it relys on IDs generated.
-If the cap is reached (realistically it shouldn't) the server will get stuck in infinite loop trying to generate a unique ID for the implant.
-This can be solved by trying to enumerate the host and get the host id as well and have it stored in the session struct and using hostname + id as the true unique identifier.
+There is also a theoretical hardlimit to how many agents you can have deployed since it relys on IDs generated from 1 to 9000.
+This can be solved by trying to enumerate the host and get the host id as well and have it stored in the session struct.